rheehot/visidata-book/loaders.md

 Further things to take into account:
 - All row iterators should be wrapped with [`Progress`](/docs/async#Progress).
 This updates the **progress percentage** as it passes each element through.
 - Do not depend on the order of `rows` after they are added; e.g. do not reference `rows[-1]`.
 The order of rows may change during an asynchronous loader.
 - Catch any `Exception`s that might be raised while handling a specific row, and add them as the row instead.
+If `Exception` handling is missing within iterload, rows will stop loading upon hitting an `Exception`.
 Never use a bare `except:` clause or the loader thread will not be cancelable with `Ctrl+C`.

 #### Progress and Exception example
     class FooSheet(Sheet):